 General Payment Policies

 ● If a student knows in advance that they can only attend part of a series offered, speak with the instructor in advance of the series.
-The per class fee may be increased in that event.
+Paying per class may be the most economical approach.

 ● Refunds will be made in the event of medical issues that prohibit attendance.
 (Refunds will be made for missed classes occurring after notification of the medical need to stop participation.)